Distraction and a lack of focus can slay any business, stopping it dead in its tracks.

 A lack of sleep can impair your driving in a similar way as intoxication.
 Can you imagine what that does to your ability to work and make decisions for your startup?

-It’s not easy to build a startup, but burning yourself out by not taking a break, not resting your mind, and not sleeping won’t help you build the success you deserve.
+Burning yourself out by not taking a break, not resting your mind, and not sleeping won’t help you build the success you deserve.

 Goals help to maintain focus by reminding you of what you want to accomplish.

 Your goals might be daily, quarterly, small, or complete dreams that you don’t think are actually achievable.
 I like using the SMART goal format to create attainable goals.

 Most people will have a few different levels of goals.
 Each type of goal will help to sharpen your mind and maintain your focus.